8 Best Renters Insurance Companies in Washington of 2023

 If you’re a victim of identity theft, an add-on for identity fraud protection may be best for you.

-If someone steals your identity, American Family will help you recover very important or confidential documents.
-In addition, this add-on will pay for legal fees if it’s needed and will monitor your sensitive information like your credit report.
+American Family will help recover important or confidential documents if someone steals your identity.
+In addition, this add-on will pay for legal fees if needed and monitor your sensitive information, like your credit report.

 Personal injury coverage